Rokucraft/RokuWiki/docs/nations/air/mastery.md

 # Airbending

 Airbending is very dynamic and complex.
 It requires not only strong legs and core but also flexibility.
 Airbenders move in a circular motion with open palms, waiting to strike at the right time using their opponent's energy against them.
 Airbending nature is peaceful and definitely not lethal, but Nomads have used their bending in many forms and ways, so they were also taught to defend themselves using their skills.
 Their bending forms are categorised into 36 tiers.
-* * *

-## Mastery

-Air Mastery is an honorary title held by the most accomplished monks and nuns.
-It is achieved through intense training and hard work.
-Being a master is a gateway to more possibilities and opportunities.

-To become a master you need to find a master first, after doing so there are certain aspects of training that a student needs to go through, it consists of spirituality, bending, culture, and others.
-A Student is welcome to train under many masters.

-After completing the training, there is a trial.
-If it’s passed the Masters prepare a special ceremony in the temples, tattoos are being made on their bodies

-### Requirements

-!!! help inline end
-    For more information, reach out to the Air Collective Leader.

-- [x] Training for at least 8 weeks. **(OOC)**
-- [x] Has gone through all the needed lessons. **(At least 10)**
-- [x] Has taken on vows to teach others and respect the ways of masters.

-* * *

 ## Sub-bending